AlexanderDaniel/parser-combinators/README.md

 * AddSubExpressionEvaluator can calculate the result of arithmetic expressions with addition and subtraction, e.g. `3+7-10+15+5-7`
 * ElementaryExpressionEvaluator can do elementary arithmetic, e.g. `3 + 5*2 - 100/10 + 2*2*2*2`
 * ElementaryWithParenthesesExpressionEvaluator can do elementary arithmetic with parenthesis, e.g. `(3+2)*(2+3) - 5*(10-5)`
+* PowerExpressionEvaluator also support the power operation with the `^` operator, e.g. `7+3*2^2`

-* AddSubExpressionAST, ElementaryExpressionAST and ElementaryWithParenthesesExpressionAST build abstract syntax trees (AST) instead of calculating the result
+There are corresponding parsers which build abstract syntax trees (AST) instead of calculating the result: AddSubExpressionAST, ElementaryExpressionAST, ElementaryWithParenthesesExpressionAST and PowerExpressionAST

 Resources
 =========